.. | ||

 husky > Done

-Commits arent blocked
+Commits aren’t blocked

-For a commit to be blocked, pre-commit script must exit with a non-zero exit code.
-If you commit isnt blocked, check your script exit code.
+with a non-zero exit code.
+If you commit isn’t blocked, check your

 Commits are slow